-Logbook sample sizes are substantially higher than observer samples sizes, especially since 2004.
-Logbook samples increased sharply in 2004 in all areas primarily because the International Pacific Halibut Commission (IPHC) was used to collect, edit, and enter logbooks electronically.
+Logbook sample sizes are substantially higher than observer samples sizes, especially since 2004, and have continued to rise annually (Table 3.9).
+Logbook participation increased sharply in 2004 in all areas primarily because the International Pacific Halibut Commission (IPHC) was used to collect, edit, and enter logbooks electronically.
 This increasing trend is likely due to the strong working relationship the IPHC has with fishermen, their diligence in collecting logbooks dockside, and because many vessels <60 feet are now participating in the program voluntarily.
-In 2011, the number of sets submitted by vessels <60 ft were similar to the number of sets submitted from vessels >60 ft.
+There were 31% more sets used for catch rate analyses in 2012 than in 2011.
+In 2012, the number of sets submitted by vessels <60 ft was approximately equal to the number from vessels >60 ft.
+There is a higher proportion of the catch documented by logbooks than by observers; 40% of the catch was documented in logbooks in 2012, compared to 11% for observer data.
+The proportion of catch documented in logbooks in each area was variable: 16% in the BS, 43% in the AI, 38% in WGOA, 25% in the CGOA, 86% in WY, and 42% in EY/SE.
+Whale depredation data is included in observer data, but not in logbooks.

-Longline catch rates: In all years, catch rates are generally highest in the East Yakutat/Southeast and West Yakutat areas and are lowest in the BS and AI (Table 3.9, Figures 3.5 and 3.6).
-Catch rate trends are generally similar for both the observer and logbook data, except in the AI and the BS, areas where sample sizes are relatively small.
-Since 2004, logbook data have lower variances than observer data, largely due to a greater number of vessels and sets recorded (Table 3.9).
-Also, logbook data reflects data from the <60 fleet (approximately half of the data in 2011 came from unobserved, small vessels).
-Minor differences in CPUE trends are expected given the sample sizes of observed sets and the variability in the data, but general trends track closely.
+Longline catch rates: In general, catch rates are highest in the EY/SE and WY areas and are lowest in the BS and AI (Table 3.9, Figures 3.5 and 3.6).
+Catch rate trends are similar in the observer and logbook data in the CGOA, WY, EY/SE, and more recently in the AI.
+Since 2004, logbook data have lower variances than observer data, due to a greater number of vessels and sets recorded (Table 3.9).
+Also, logbook data includes catch rates from the <60 fleet (approximately half of the data in 2012 came from unobserved, small vessels).